 Have you had to pivot your business to adapt to customers.
 What are some of the things you did to make sure you were able to meet the needs of your customers while staying true to your goals?
 Share your stories with us @bz_furfur and, as always, stay unique.

-The post Adapting your Business appeared first on BZ FurFur.
+The post Adapting your Business appeared first on Burning with Purpose.

 ]]>